doctorsoft2007/OrchardCMSCORE/Dynamic-Compilation.md

 - **Parallel compilation**: Extensions loading is done in parallel, therefore Module projects are also compiled in parallel.
 We use a dictionary of lock objects based on project names, this to prevent simultaneous compilations of the same project.
 We also use simple locks to prevent simultaneous writting of the same file.

 ##Dynamic loading

+- For a given extension project, all dependencies assemblies are resolved in the same way as when compiling.

+- Only non Ambient Runtime Assemblies are loaded in memory.

+- Specific Runtime Assemblies ...

+- There is no need to load Compile only Assemblies, but the non ambient ones need to be stored in probing folders (see below), this to retrieve them, in some contexts (e.g no package storage), when compiling.

+- There is no need to load Resource Assemblies, but the non ambient ones need to be stored in probing folders (see below).
+Here, particularly in the runtime directory to be retrieved at runtime by the Resource Manager.

 ##Dynamic storing